 His Chinese drawings display a wide range of characteristics —and not always dignified.
 Nast’s pro-Chinese drawings really come to life when the Chinese are threatened by the Irish (often Nast’s key players in the white labor movement) and when political figures, such as Republican presidential candidate James G. Blaine, shifted from a declared position of tolerance and inclusion and sided with anti-Chinese factions and worked to pass the Chinese Exclusion Act, Nast relished exposing this type of hypocrisy.
 The ongoing relationship between the Irish and the Chinese did not go unnoticed by Nast.

-Given my heritage, I have a right to be as upset as any Irish descendant regarding his treatment of Irish Americans.
+Given my heritage, I claim a right to be as upset as any Irish descendant regarding his treatment of Irish Americans.
 It is disconcerting to see my ancestors depicted as apes.
 The simian stereotype originated in Great Britain and migrated to the United States where it continued to surface in the eighteenth and early nineteenth centuries and thrived in the aftermath of the Great Famine and massive Irish emigration to North America.

 Obviously, a multitude of factors beyond an inherited prejudice was at work here.
 What motivated Thomas Nast to draw such images?
 Nast did not invent this stereotype, but he certainly perpetuated it.
 The image above, The Usual Irish Way of Doing Things has made many appearances on the Web as an example of Irish defamation.
 The image is hardly original to Nast; it is almost identical to Sir John Tenniels’s anti-Irish cartoon in Punch.
 This unflattering cartoon surfaces as one of many to argue Nast’s banishment from the Hall of Fame and brand him as a bigot.
 The image is usually cropped to remove the story below.
 It is rarely considered in the context of events (Orangemen’s riots) that compelled Nast to repurpose Tenniel’s cartoon.